pdrlps/uptimepie/README.md

 =========

 	Pedro Lopes
 	hello@pedrolopes.net

 Small utility to check website status from UptimeRobot (http://www.uptimerobot.com/).
 Runs custom system command when if monitor is down (i.e., website is down), logs actions to file.

 ## Note
-I use this to check if any of my websites is down, and if it is, the script simply restarts the Tomcat server
+I use this to check if any of my websites is down (every 5 mins, with crontab) and if it is, the script simply restarts the Tomcat server.

 ## Use
 python up.py <monitors> <mode> <log file> <password>